Xabi Alonso: Real Sociedad

 Alonso quickly progressed through the youth ranks and the reserve team at Real Sociedad (winning the regionalised fourth tier in his single season with the latter) and impressed enough to earn a first team debut at the age of 18.
-He made his first senior appearance against Logroñés in December 1999 in a Copa del Rey match.
+He made his first senior appearance against Logroñés on 1 December 1999 in a Copa del Rey match.
 Alonso failed to make another appearance in the season but the following year brought more opportunities.
 At the beginning of the 2000–01 season, Javier Clemente sent him to Segunda División team Eibar to gain experience.
 Alonso's father particularly felt the move to the smaller club improved him as a player.
 A quick turnover of managers, however, including a two-month period with Periko Alonso in charge, left Real Sociedad in a dire situation.
 By January 2001, Real Sociedad were bottom of the league and its new manager, John Toshack, turned to the prodigious Alonso in the hope of reversing the team's fortunes.
 In a surprise move, the Welsh manager made the 20-year-old the team captain, a position traditionally held by more senior players.
 By the end of the season, Sociedad had climbed out of the relegation zone and finished in 14th place.
-Toshack lauded Alonso, noting that the impression he had on the team was exceptional, especially for a player from the youth team.
+Toshack lauded Alonso, stating that the impression he had on the team was exceptional, especially for a player from the youth team.

 Under the tutelage of John Toshack, Alonso's captaincy marked a resurgence of form for Real Sociedad.
 Toshack recognised Alonso's potential and invested much time in his young captain, creating a training method designed to improve his touch and control specifically for him.
 The team cemented its mid-table position in the 2001–02, finishing in 13th place.
 Alonso appeared consistently in La Liga with 30 appearances over the course of the season and also scored his first league goal, finishing with a season total of three.
 Real Sociedad's management changed again in the summer of 2002 with the arrival of Raynald Denoueix, but Alonso kept his place in the first team on the strength of his past performances.